 in neutral runners and light to moderate overpronators.
 The denser foam in the outsole helps stabilize the foot in the big toe area for takeoffs, the midfoot for landings, and the heel to help prevent sliding.
 The midsole has Passive Stability Power Pillars to stop the foot from rolling inward.
 The upper has a heel counter to stabilize the heel and the Layered Support Zone to stabilize the midfoot in order to prevent the foot from sliding or the ankle from rolling.

 The heel height is 25mm and the forefoot height is 17mm, making the drop 8mm.
 This is a sort of sweet spot between the traditional 12mm drop and the more natural-feeling 4mm drop.
-An 8mm drop maintains the extra cushioning in the heel for runners with plantar fasciitis
+An 8mm drop maintains the extra cushioning providing a insole like feel for plantar fasciitis

 - Foam outsole and midsole